 - Sludge quality is improved while costs associated with sludge disposal are reduced

-In addition, optimized removal of organics along with turbidity decreases the risk of exceeding disinfection by-product (DBP) limits in the treated water.
+- Optimized removal of natural organic matter (NOM) decreases the risk of exceeding disinfection by-product (DBP) limits in the treated water.

 - Feed-forward control based on raw water quality (at source water intake or just before coagulation)

 - Feedback control based on treated water quality (after sedimentation, or alternatively after filtration or before disinfection)